 This is more than enough reason for me to limit my time spent on these platforms.
 If you’re looking to achieve a more positive mindset, I’d suggest you do the same.

-Again, I'm not saying that it's all darkness and terror.
-These types of media do have their upsides, but it's important to consider how little this upside is for you personally, especially if you're spending a lot of time on these media types.
+Again, I’m not saying that it’s all darkness and terror.
+These types of media do have their upsides, but it’s important to consider how little upside there is for you specifically.

 6. Spend time with the people you love